What is a summary of child welfare class-action litigation?

 Elisa W. v.
 The City of New York

-This lawsuit alleges that the New York City Administration for Children’s Services (ACS) and the New York State Office of Children and Family Services (OCFS) are causing real or potential irreparable harm to children in custody by failing to: protect children from maltreatment; ensure services provided are effective and of acceptable quality; ensure appropriate placements; provide children with permanent homes and families and reunification within a reasonable time; and properly address structural deficiencies in the New York City child welfare system.
+The Public Advocate for the City of New York and A Better Childhood filed a class action lawsuit on behalf of children in foster care.
+The complaint alleges that the New York City Administration for Children’s Services and the New York State Office of Children and Family Services caused irreparable harm to children in their custody by failing to protect them from maltreatment, ensure services provided are effective and of acceptable quality, ensure appropriate placements, provide children with permanent homes and families and reunification within a reasonable time, and properly address structural deficiencies in the New York City child welfare system.

 Civil Rights Litigation Clearinghouse